 - SUSPENDED: intentionally disabled

-State transitions that affect safety or user experience SHOULD be logged.
+State transitions that affect safety or user experience MUST be logged.

 7. Interface Mechanism Bundle